Zabriskie Point (film): Development

-While in the United States for the 1966 premiere of his film Blowup, which had been a surprising box-office hit, Antonioni saw a short newspaper article about a young man who had stolen an aircraft and was killed when he tried to return it in Phoenix, Arizona.
+While in the United States for the 1966 premiere of his film Blowup, which had been a surprise box-office hit, Antonioni saw a short newspaper article about a young man who had stolen an aircraft and was killed when he tried to return it in Phoenix, Arizona.
 Antonioni took this as a thread, with which he could tie together the plot of his next film.
 After writing many drafts, he hired playwright Sam Shepard to write the script.
 Shepard, Antonioni, Italian filmmaker Franco Rossetti, Antonioni's frequent collaborator screenwriter Tonino Guerra and Clare Peploe (later to become the wife of Bernardo Bertolucci), worked on the screenplay.

 Casting

 The lead roles went to two non-professional actors, Mark Frechette and Daria Halprin.
 Halprin was cast based on her appearance in the documentary Revolution, and Frechette was offered the role when a casting director overheard him having a heated argument in a bus station.
 Neither actor performed a screen test.

 Most of the supporting roles were played by a professional cast, including Rod Taylor along with G. D. Spradlin, in one of his early feature film roles, following many appearances on U.S. national television.
 Paul Fix, a friend and acting coach of John Wayne who had appeared in many of Wayne's films, played the owner of a roadhouse in the Mojave Desert.
 Kathleen Cleaver, a member of the Black Panthers and wife of Eldridge Cleaver, appeared in the documentary-like student meeting scene at the opening of the film.